Matthew Henson: Early life and education

-Henson was born on August 8, 1866, on his parents' farm east of the Potomac River in Charles County, Maryland to sharecroppers who had been free people of color before the American Civil War.
+Henson was born on August 8, 1866, on his parents' farm east of the Potomac River in Charles County, Maryland, to sharecroppers who had been free people of color before the American Civil War.
 Matthew's parents were subjected to attacks by the Ku Klux Klan and other white supremacist groups, who terrorized southern freedmen and former free people of color after the Civil War.

 To escape from racial violence in southern Maryland, the Henson family sold the farm in 1867 and moved to Georgetown, then still an independent town adjacent to the national capital.
 He had an older sister S., born in 1864, and two younger sisters Eliza and M. Matthew's mother died when Matthew was seven.
 His father Lemuel remarried to a woman named Caroline and had additional children with her, including daughters and a son.

-After his father died, Matthew was sent to live with his uncle, who lived in Washington, D.C.
+After his father died, Matthew was sent to stay with his uncle, who lived in Washington, D.C.
 (Georgetown was made part of Washington, DC in 1871.)
 The uncle paid for a few years of education for Matthew but soon died.
 Henson attended a Black public school for the next six years, during the last of which he took a summer job washing dishes in a restaurant.
 His early years were marked by one especially memorable event.
 When he was 10 years old, he went to a ceremony honoring Abraham Lincoln, the American president who had fought so hard to preserve the Union during the Civil War and had issued the proclamation that had freed slaves in the occupied Confederate states in 1863.
-At the ceremony, Matthew was greatly inspired by a speech given by Frederick Douglass, an escaped slave and renowned orator, the longtime leading figure in the Black American community.
+At the ceremony, Matthew was greatly inspired by a speech given by Frederick Douglass, an escaped slave and renowned orator, the long-time leading figure in the Black American community.
 Douglass called upon Black people to vigorously pursue educational opportunities and battle racial prejudice.

 At the age of 12, the youth made his way to Baltimore, Maryland, a busy port.
 He went to sea as a cabin boy on the merchant ship Katie Hines, traveling to ports in China, Japan, Africa, and the Russian Arctic seas.
 The ship's leader, Captain Childs, took Henson under his wing and taught him to read and write.